Conduent Breach Exposes Data From Government Programs

 This includes financial data, employment information, addresses, and details

-data.
+beyond public-program participants.
 The Third-Party Problem This breach exposes a fundamental problem with how government services work in

 2026: the third-party contractor loophole.
 Here's how it works: You provide data to a government agency (required by law)